cleonissouza/cleonissouza/README.md

 📱 *Android Developer (Kotlin)*
 🌍 Based in Bristol, United Kingdom
 🚀 Focused on building clean, modern, and functional native Android apps
-🎯 Goal: Become a Junior Android Developer in the UK
+🎯 Currently pursuing a Junior Android Developer in the UK

 ---